Azure/missionlz/docs/esri.md

 <br>

-## Step 4 (optional)
+## Step 4

  :arrow_forward: The fourth step is to run the ArcGIS Enterprise on Azure accelerator.

 There are two primary components to this component in this geospatial accelerator: ArcGIS Pro & ArcGIS Enterprise.

 - ArcGIS Pro is a 64-bit professional desktop GIS application.
 GIS analysts can use it to perform spatial analysis and edit spatial data.
 GIS administrators can use it to create and publish geospatial services.
 This app will be deployed on the Windows 10 or 11 desktop virtual machines used as the Azure Virtual Desktop (AVD) hosts.
-Geospatial analysis in Azure is typicaly done on [GPU optimized](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) virtual desktops.
+Geospatial analysis in Azure is typically done on [GPU optimized](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) virtual desktops.

 - ArcGIS Enterprise is a software system for GIS that powers mapping and visualization, analytics, and data management.
 It is the backbone for running the Esri suite of applications.
 ArcGIS Enterprise includes ArcGIS Server, which is the core web services component for making maps and performing analysis, and Portal for ArcGIS, which allows you to share maps, applications, and other geographic information with other people in your organization.
 ArcGIS Enterprise will be deployed and configured on Windows virtual machines in it's own landing zone as shown in the image above.